 As a student about to graduate from the UW-La Crosse Department of Theatre Arts, the Exit Survey asks that you assess the effectiveness of the program to fulfill its stated objectives.
 This Exit Survey is not designed to be an assessment of individual instructors, but of curricular content both in the classroom and in production work.
 It is also not intended to be an assessment of your individual work as a student.
 Exit Surveys will be reviewed by the department after graduation/grade submission, so please feel to answer openly and honestly.
 Thank you.

-Please indicate your expected graduation date (month/year)/ Please rate the following sta tements.
+Please indicate your expected graduation date (month/year)/

+Please rate the following statements.

 Strongly Agree Agree Neither Agree nor Disagree Disagree Strongly Disagree The program prepares students to effectively practice the theatre arts.
 The program helped you develop visual and aural perceptions related to theatre production and performance.
 The program is designed to prepare you to interpret dramatic text.
 The program prepared you to understand basic production processes such as acting, directing, scenic, costume, and lighting design, management, and technical operations related to productions.
 The program introduced you to a variety of production techniques.
 The program familiarized you with the historical and cultural dimensions of theatre, including the works of leading playwrights, actors, directors, and designers.
+The program helped you to understand and evaluate contemporary thinking about theatre and related arts.
+The program helped you to develop inter- and multi- cultural understanding, as well as perception of the universal and timeless human conflicts presented in great works of drama.
+The program prepared you for the creative thinking necessary for artistic expression.
+The program prepares you to assess quality in a broad range of theatrical works.
+The program encouraged you to develop the discipline, cooperation and accountability necessary for life after UW-La Crosse.
+The program created appreciation for a broad- based liberal arts education.